irmen/prog8/docs/source/libraries.rst

 cosr8(x)
     Fast 8-bit byte cosine of angle 0..179 (each is a 2 degree step), result is in range -127..127 Angles 180..255 will yield a garbage result!

-cosr16u(x)
-    Fast 16-bit uword cosine of angle 0..179 (each is a 2 degree step), result is in range 0..65535 Angles 180..255 will yield a garbage result!

-cosr16(x)
-    Fast 16-bit word cosine of angle 0..179 (each is a 2 degree step), result is in range -32767..32767 Angles 180..255 will yield a garbage result!